PATH (global health organization): Meningitis

 PATH and the World Health Organization, through the Meningitis Vaccine Project, led the development of a vaccine called MenAfriVac to end meningitis A epidemics in sub-Saharan Africa, where 450 million people in 26 countries are at risk of the disease.
 The vaccine was developed by Serum Institute of India and introduced in Burkina Faso, Mali, and Niger in December 2010 to prevent the spread of a strain of meningitis found only in Africa.
 Within six months, the vaccine eliminated new cases of meningitis A in the areas where it was introduced.
 By the end of 2012, the vaccine had reached 100 million people in ten countries: Benin, Burkina Faso, Cameroon, Chad, Ghana, Mali, Niger, Nigeria, Senegal, and Sudan.
 The introduction of MenAfriVac marked the first time that a vaccine was developed for a disease only found in Africa.

-Previously used meningitis vaccines had low efficacy and cost USD $80 per dose.
-The new vaccine has high efficacy against the type of meningitis that is most prevalent in Africa and costs less than $0.50 per dose.
+Previously used meningitis vaccines had low efficacy and cost US$80 per dose.
+The new vaccine has high efficacy against the type of meningitis that is most prevalent in Africa and costs less than US$0.50 per dose.
 The entire vaccination research and development project cost less than US$100 million, about one-fifth the typical cost for developing a vaccine.

 In 2012, MenAfriVac was also approved for storage without refrigeration for up to four days, enabling health workers to more easily reach patients in rural villages or in areas with no power.